actonmass/actonmass.org/_issues/housing.md

       designed to make room for luxury housing** \[1].
 Rental prices in Boston rise year after year and show no signs of slowing \[2].
   - title: Homelessness
-    text: In the past decade, **homelessness has increased by 32%** in MA.
+    text: In the past decade, **homelessness has increased by 32%** statewide.
+This number has only increased with the number of evictions occurring due to the pandemic.
 Now Massachusetts has the 6th largest homeless population in the country \[3].
   - text: Cities and towns have taken steps to create affordable housing, but often **the legislature stands in the way of those efforts** \[4].
       Municipalities throughout the state have consistently voted in favor of